 What is CMYK Color Printing?

-The CMYK system was created to produce photo-realistic images.
-CMYK is a color model that represents the four colors used in printing processes: cyan, magenta, yellow, and key (black).
 It is also called “subtractive” because you start with white paper and mix these primary colored layers of ink together until they form black or key, which is lighter than any other color on the page.

 When printing something on the packaging, thousands of little dots are used to create the colors.
 These individual tiny color dots blend together when looked at from far away so that they appear as one solid color.

-The Pantone Corporation has released a CMYK Guide in recognition that many prints are done using four colors-cyan, magenta, yellow and black; this new guide illustrates 2,868 different process colors corresponding values, making it easier than ever before.
+The Pantone Corporation has released a CMYK Guide in recognition that many prints are done using four colors-cyan, magenta, yellow and black.
+This new guide illustrates 2,868 different process colors corresponding values, making it easier than ever before.

 What is Spot Color Screen Printing?